 The Board believes that non-employee director compensation should be competitive with similarly situated companies and encourage high levels of ownership of Common Shares.
 To ensure that non-employee director compensation remains competitive, the Board periodically engages an independent outside consultant to conduct a benchmark study.
 The most recent benchmark study was conducted by ClearBridge in 2018 (the "Benchmark Study") that compared each element of non-employee director compensation against the then current peer group used to benchmark NEO compensation (the "Compensation Peer Group").
 For further discussion of the Compensation Peer Group, see the section of this Proxy Statement captioned "Our Compensation Practices - Compensation Peer Group" within the Compensation Discussion and Analysis.
-The Board relies on the Benchmark Study to evaluate the competitiveness of the non-employee director compensation structure.
-The Board did not make any changes to the non-employee director compensation structure for the 2020 calendar year.
+The Board relies on the Benchmark Study to evaluate the competitiveness of the non-employee director compensation structure for the 2020 calendar year.
 Although the Board establishes the non-employee director compensation on a calendar year basis, except as otherwise specifically provided, director compensation amounts are presented on a fiscal year basis in this Proxy Statement.